JaredRackley/CS398-Blog-Site/index.md

 </p>

-<pre
-class="prettyprint">Read more about Why We May Never Develop General AI: https://towardsdatascience.com/why-we-may-never-develop-strong-ai-e49c805480f
+Read more about Why We May Never Develop General AI: https://towardsdatascience.com/why-we-may-never-develop-strong-ai-e49c805480f

 However, this does not mean that AI cannot do fantastic things.
 In 2020, DeepMind's AI solved the protein-folding problem, which had been baffling Scientists for 50 years (2).
 Other examples include virtual assistants, which many people had thought were impossible, but now exist in most smartphones, and automated vehicles, which for the drive better than most humans in general situations.
 AI still continues to develop, and it continues to have technological breakthroughs!